tieukhanhpro99/SpicyLyricTranslator/README.md

 - **Genius**

 > [!NOTE]
-> Other providers (Genius, LRCLIB, PetitLyrics) are available in the code but disabled in build.*
+> All providers work now

 ## How to build an EeveeSpotify IPA using Github actions
 > [!NOTE]